 Not at all.
 Oftentimes, this time in between makes people more ready for grad school when they get to it.
 However, we want to see that you've actively and recently been doing work of the sort our graduate students do when you apply.

 My background and interest in East Asian Studies are such-and-such.
 Can you tell me whether or not I'll be a good fit for the program?

 Generally speaking, the graduate program in the Department of East Asian Studies is committed to a critical and, whenever possible, interdisciplinary examination of East Asia.
 Our core faculty members specialize in modern Chinese, Japanese, and Korean literature, film, media studies, and popular culture; modern East Asian cultural and intellectual history; comparative studies of nationalism, colonialism, postcolonialism, gender studies, and cultural politics; East Asian urban studies; critical theory; and early China studies.

 The faculty in our department inevitably have expertise in specific regions, and our classes are often--but not always--nation-centered.
 But we are quite interested in students who might wish to take a more regional approach, so if that is what you wish to do, it would be welcomed.

 The Director of Graduate Studies (DGS) will be happy to answer questions about potential research interests.
 Still, please keep in mind that we can't make specific judgments about an applicant until we formally review their application.
 We can't give feedback on the strengths and weaknesses of individual applications, even if possible.

 Is there a language requirement for admissions?

-Prospective M.A. students must have at least two years of an East Asian language prior to entering the program, and achieve advance level by time of degree.
+Prospective M.A. students must have at least 2 years of an East Asian language prior to entering the program, and achieve advance level by time of degree.